SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 author_profile: true
 ---

-Nowadays, advanced wireless communication, unobtrusive positioning technologies, ubiquitous camera surveillance system, and large-scale big data infrastructures have generated extensive volumes of transportation data, revolutionizing the approach to monitoring, quantifying, and modeling human travel.
+Nowadays, advanced wireless communication, unobtrusive positioning technologies, ubiquitous camera surveillance systems, and large-scale big data infrastructures have generated extensive volumes of transportation data, revolutionizing the approach to monitoring, quantifying, and modeling human travel.
 My research aims to fuse these emerging data sources to make urban transportation systems more senseable, intelligent, and efficient.